karenpayneoregon/learn-bogus-efcore/readme.md

 }
 ```

-Create a method to check if all tables are populated
+:pushpin:  Create a method to check if all tables are populated

 ```csharp
 public static bool TablesArePopulated()